OpenHFT/Chronicle-Network/README.md

 net.openhft.performance.tests.network.SimpleServerAndClientTest.test
 ```

-Below are the main snippets of code that's of interest
+Below are the key part of this code explained in a bit more detail.

 #### TCPRegistry